open-suite/hub/readme.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/opensuite/hub?style=flat-square)
 ![Codacy grade](https://img.shields.io/codacy/grade/51108f51c81444fda5da0f0316cb8b55?style=flat-square)

-Open Suite is a interconnected business suite used for everything from customer managment to project managment, fully open-source and self-hosted with the ability to only use what is required.
+Open Suite is an interconnected business suite designed for diverse functions ranging from customer management to project management.
+It is fully open-source and self-hosted, offering the flexibility to utilize only the necessary components.

 ## Features

-- 🎨 **Customisable**: Customise your instance of open suite to best reflect your organisations operations.
+- 🎨 **Customisable**: Tailor your instance of Open Suite to match your organization's operations seamlessly.
-- 📦 **Componentised**: Only use what you need, either download a official component, community componment or create one yourself.
+- 📦 **Componentised**: Select only the components you need; choose from official, community, or self-created components.
-- 📖 **Open-source**: All code is free and open-source forever, we will never put a price on extra features.
+- 📖 **Open-source**: All code is perpetually free and open-source; there will never be a charge for additional features.
-- ♾️ **Unlimited users**: No limit on users, and certently no fee for more users.
+- ♾️ **Unlimited users**: No user limits, and absolutely no fees for additional users.

 ## Get started